-Introduction
+1. Introduction

-This document is the Safeguarding and Child Protection Policy for Holyhead Primary Academy Academy and any extended services that it provides.
-This policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply/visiting staff working in the academy.
-It will be reviewed annually by the Governing Body and is in line with the expectations of Ofsted/ISI which inspects safeguarding arrangements as part of the academy's Leadership and Management and the requirements of the (Local) Safeguarding Partnership.
+This document is the Safeguarding and Child Protection Policy for Shireland Collegiate Academy Trust academies and any extended services that it provides.
+This policy applies to all staff (teaching and non-teaching), Standards and Performance Committee Members, volunteers, temporary and supply/visiting staff working in the academy.
+Where states Academy this also refers to both Tinywoods Preschool and First Steps Nursery.
+It will be reviewed annually by the Trust Boad and is in line with the expectations of Ofsted which inspects safeguarding arrangements as part of the academy's Leadership and Management along with the requirements of the (Local) Safeguarding Partnership.